jodafm/templates/sls-standard-starter/README.md

 ```
 The yml file can be broken down into the following chunks:

-* `org` & `app` - when using the Serverless dashboard include the organization and app names at the top of the document.
-This will connect your project to the dashboard. (**only works with Serverless Dashboard**)
+* `org` & `app` - when using the Serverless dashboard include your organization and app names at the top of the document.
+This will connect your project to the dashboard. (**Serverless Dashboard only**)
 * `service` - the name of the resource being deployed.
 * `provider` - Lists various project attributes.
 For more detail on variables look [here](https://github.com/serverless-guru/docs/blob/master/serverless-framework/serverless-syntax.md).
 * `plugins` - an optional section for including plugins.
 In this case we're import serverless-offline which is helpful for local API testing.
 * `package` - a manual list of files to include and exclude on build.
 By default Serverless will use every file found at the root directory which is both resource-intensive and insecure.
 A solid method is to exclude all resources by default and then call out the files & folders you want to use individually.
+This process is especially important for importing `lib/` files.
 * `custom` - local variables can be defined here.
 In this case we created a "base" variable that can be used for consistent naming across the document by referencing `${self:custom.base}`
 * `functions` - a list of Lambda functions.
 The important note here is that we're actually using this section to implicitly create a reusable API Gateway endpoint.
 The details under the `test` header are all for our newly defined test endpoint - you can edit the name and function as you please.
 * `outputs` - creates three output variables `ApiEndpoint`, `ApiId`, and `ApiResourceId` once deployment is finished.
-These will then be available to future projects through the Serverless Dashboard. (**only works with Serverless Dashboard**)
+These will then be available to future projects through the Serverless Dashboard. (**Serverless Dashboard only**)

 #### resources/api/index.js